 1. Floor Management

 Working on the floor is the most common practice on several cooling efficiency methods.
-The raised floor is built 2-4 inches in height from the concrete floor to create a cooling and electrical services.
+The raised floor is built 2-4 inches in height from the concrete floor to create cooling and electrical services.
 Its underneath should be cleaned often enough to eliminate dirt.
 Perforated tiles are also implemented as it delivers cold air directly in front of the racks.
 It is important to place them not too close to the servers.

 2. Filling the Racks